What To See

 The arches, which feature Guastavino tile, create an acoustical phenomenon.
 Grab a friend, lean your heads into opposite corners of the gallery, and you’ll hear them clearly from across the room — even with all Grand Central Terminal’s hustle and bustle.

-The Pershing Square Viaduct in front of Grand Central Terminal has been brilliantly illuminated with color-changing LED lighting to recognize various occasions and holidays throughout the year.
-The lighting serves as a beacon to pedestrians anywhere along 42nd Street to find their way to the Terminal.
+The Pershing Square Viaduct in front of Grand Central Terminal is illuminated with color-changing LEDs to recognize major occasions and holidays throughout the year.
+The lighting serves as a beacon for pedestrians anywhere along 42nd Street.

 Vanderbilt Tennis Club

-A little-known space, called the Annex, houses a tennis court that is accessible to the public by taking the elevator on the Oyster Bar ramp to the 4th floor.
-This space once served as home to an art gallery, a TV studio for CBS, and even a 65-foot-long indoor ski slope.
-The likes of John McEnroe and the Williams sisters have played on this court that overlooks Park Avenue.
-The Club also features a junior tennis court, two practice lanes, and a fitness room.
+The Annex houses a tennis court, accessible to the public via the elevator on the Oyster Bar ramp.
+The space once served as an art gallery, a CBS TV studio, and even an indoor ski slope.
+Tennis pros from John McEnroe to the Williams sisters have played on this court overlooking Park Ave.